-- Generates passive income: Some blogs even have monetization opportunities, which can be supplemental to your ecommerce income.
+- Generates passive income: Some blogs even have auto-monetization opportunities, which can be a great way to earn passive income.

 If you’re just getting started on creating a blog, it’s a good idea to first define your goals.
 What are you hoping to get out of your blog?
-This will inform your overall blogging strategy and ensure your efforts are cohesive and helping your business.
+This will inform your overall blogging strategy and ensure your efforts are cohesive and helpful for your business.

 If you already have an ecommerce store set up, the easiest way to start a blog is to use your existing platform – it’s often just a matter of turning it “on.”
-This is one of the ways to create a free blog (or at least at no additional cost).
+This is one of the ways to start a blog for free (or at least at no additional cost).